-One of the most empowering things that I personally realized upon divorce was that "I, alone, am responsible for my life."
-I am responsible for my well-being, my happiness, my plugged toilets, my everything.
-Open up your mind, your heart and let your wildflowers grow.
-You are responsible for your wildflowers!
+One of the most empowering realizations I had upon my divorce was that I, alone, am responsible for my life.
+I'm responsible for my well-being, my happiness, my plugged toilets, my everything.